 Angiography may also be done with a CT scanner (CT angiography) or an MRI scanner (MR angiography).
 These techniques are often used instead of x-ray angiography because they can give information about the blood vessels in the liver without the need for a catheter in the artery.
-You may still need an IV line so that a contrast dye can be injected into the bloodstream during the imaging.
+You will still need an IV line so that a contrast dye can be injected into the bloodstream during the imaging.

-A bone scan can help look for cancer that has spread to bones.
+A bone scan can help look for cancer that has spread (metastasized) to bones.
 Doctors don't usually order this test for people with liver cancer unless you have symptoms such as bone pain, or if there's a chance you may be eligible for a liver transplant to treat your cancer.

 For this test, a small amount of low-level radioactive material is injected into a vein (IV).
 The substance settles in areas of damaged bone throughout the entire skeleton over the course of a couple of hours.
 You then lie on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.